boris-yakimov/dev-env/README.md

     - https://octetz.com/docs/2019/2019-04-24-vim-as-a-go-ide/
     - https://dev.to/jogendra/using-vim-for-go-development-5hc6

+scroll through whole vim guide before starting !

-0. Create nvim config directory and init.vim file from vim
+0. Create nvim config directory and init.vim file from vim From inside neovim :
 ```
 # create a directory to hold the init.vim file
 :call mkdir(stdpath('config'), 'p')
 # then create an init.vim file
 :exe 'edit '.stdpath('config').'/init.vim'
 ```
+Or just create ~/.config/nvim/init.vim directory and file

+copy contents of init.vim from this repo make sure ~/.config/nvim/init.vim is created and has correct contents

 1. vim-plug - https://github.com/junegunn/vim-plug
+   Install Plug; open neovim and run PlugInstall ; PlugStatus

+   Points 2 to 7 should already be done by the PlugInstall if the correct init.vim file was added and PlugInstall executed :
 2. NERDCommenter
 3. Coc and Tabnine - autocomplete
 4. NERDTree (main tool) or nvim.tree (not tested)